 Once your baby is ready to transition out of a swaddle and make their way to a sleep sack, the Magic Merlin is the perfect solution for that in-between stage.
 The suit will allow your baby to have hands and feet out, but because it's thick they won't be able to wiggle around too much or hit themselves on the face.
 It's made for babies who don't roll just yet as it is only for back sleeping.
 The suit comes in different materials (and colors!) so make sure you are buying the most weather-appropriate one to prevent overheating or getting cold at night.

 This swaddle grows with your baby, as it starts with arms in to avoid startle reflex, but as they grow out of it and want to self soothe by sucking their thumbs, you can remove the shoulders of the sack for them to have one or two arms out.
 It's easy to use, and there's "no origami required" as they claim, which to be honest, is very much what it feels like when you are trying to wrap a baby in a blanket.

 This thing is ah-mazing!
-Not only is it suitable for two months to two years old (trust me, I tested it!) it's also perfect for any weather.
+Not only is it suitable for 2 months to 2 years old (trust me, I tested it!) it's also perfect for any weather.
 Yes, you read that right, you don't need to worry about if your baby will be too hot or too cold because it's made with Merino wool which is excellent at keeping body temperatures at its ideal temp.
 It also comes with a slit around the bottom, which makes it suitable to be used in a car seat.
 So if you're traveling at night you can make sure your little one will be nice and cozy in their sleep sack.
 And, it comes in a ton of awesome prints!